Git examples: Resetting, Undoing and Reverting Changes

 Example: Revert file.txt

-the way it was before the previous commit:
+the way it was in the previous commit:

 $ git checkout HEAD~1 -- file.txt